Anthrax (American band)

+Anthrax has released 11 studio albums, several other albums, and 26 singles, including collaborating on a single with American hip hop group Public Enemy.
+Four of the band's studio albums (Among the Living, State of Euphoria, Persistence of Time and Sound of White Noise) have also achieved gold certifications by the RIAA.
+According to Nielsen SoundScan, Anthrax sold 2.5 million records in the United States from 1991 to 2004, with total worldwide sales of ten million.

 History

 Formation (1981–1982)

 Anthrax was formed in Queens, New York City, on July 18, 1981, by guitarists Scott Ian and Dan Lilker, with Ian's friend Dave Weiss on drums.
 The band was named after the disease of the same name which Ian saw in a biology textbook, chosen because it sounded "sufficiently evil".
 Lilker originally intended for Scott Setari to play bass in the band, during their early phases as a cover band.
-Anthrax's initial line-up was completed by singer John Connelly, and bassist Paul Kahn.
+Anthrax's initial lineup was completed by singer John Connelly, and bassist Paul Kahn.
 Kahn was briefly replaced by bassist Kenny Kushner before Lilker took over on bass.
 Future Hittman singer Dirk Kennedy replaced Connelly for a few months and the band brought in lead guitarist Greg Walls.
 Weiss was then replaced early on by drummer Greg D'Angelo, who was recommended to the band by Walls.
 Ian's younger brother Jason Rosenfeld had been a temporary vocalist until Ian's former schoolmate Neil Turbin joined the band in late August 1982.
 Turbin joined the band partly because of guitarist Walls, who Turbin later said was "the best guitarist Anthrax ever had".
 The band recorded its first demo tape during this time.